Learn what sus chords are, how to play them, and how to use them in songwriting.

 Before you do that though, I suggest that you use the suspended 2 and 4 chords you’ve learned in this lesson and write your own songs with them.

 Writing songs is not hard if you can play a few chords on the guitar.
-I show you from where to start here in a step by step process to writing your first song.
+I show you where to start here in a step-by-step process to writing your first song.

 As you keep growing your guitar chord vocabulary, make sure that you aren’t just able to play the chords from memory, but that you also know how to use them in real musical situations.